 So although I don't recommend using topicals alone, if you choose to go this route here are ways to obtain better results:

-- Treat your nails with the topical daily for 12 months (it takes that long for your nail to grow out)
+- Treat your nails with the topical daily for 9-12 months (it can take that long for your nail to grow out)

-- File nails daily with an emery board; this will also help with topical penetration.
+- Disturb the top of the nails (a brief, light rubbing) daily with an emery board; this will also help with topical penetration.

 - Kill the fungus harbored in your shoes by using an ultraviolet shoe sanitizer on a daily basis.